gpdoud/Bootcamp/assessments/Assessment-Review-Angular.md

 Know how to define an route in the app-routing.module.ts

-Know the main purpose of the constructor is components.
+Know the main purpose of the constructor in components.

 Know how a component gets access to a service.